 Which Processed Pet Food Makes the Most Sense?

-Mile High Raw believes your pet deserves a minimally processed pet food using the freshest ingredients possible.
-Today’s current health issues are quickly increasing with our pet dogs and cats.
+Mile High Raw avoids processed pet food.
+We believe your pet deserves a minimally processed meal using the freshest ingredients possible.
+Today’s current health issues are quickly increasing with our pet cats and dogs.
 Is there a correlation?
-Choosing raw dog food that is made consistently and meets AAFCO (Association of American Feed Control Officials’) standards is key in finding the best nutrition for your dog.
-Here’s a look at the types of dog food, ingredients and processing methods used in today’s processed pet food that is readily available and designed for a long shelf life.
+Choosing raw dog food made consistently well, and meeting AAFCO (Association of American Feed Control Officials) standards is vital in finding your dog’s best nutrition.
+Here’s a look at the types of processed pet food, ingredients, and processing methods used in today’s products that are readily available and designed for extended shelf life.

 Processed Pet Food Types